-This is an excerpt from the new book Living the Spiritual Principles of Health and Well-Being by John-Roger, DSS with Paul Kaye, DSS.
+This article, previously published in the New Day Herald in 2010, is an excerpt from the book Living the Spiritual Principles of Health and Well-Being by John-Roger, DSS with Paul Kaye, DSS.

 In order to live a healthy, vibrant life, I would be sure to hold pictures in my mind that I want more of.
 I wouldn’t hold other pictures.
 I just wouldn’t do it.
 That doesn’t mean that other images don’t come into my awareness; it’s just that I don’t hold on to them.
 They come in and they go right on out, and I continue to hold only the pictures that I want.